Israel, Netanya, Mefi 5, office 308

 Article 2 – to whom a repatriate visa is issued

 According to section 2 of the Israeli right of return, the visa may be issued to any person who is Jewish and wants to move to Israel.
+Exceptions are those persons who may pose a security threat to the citizens of Israel and the country as a whole.
+Only people who might be seen as the threat to Israel and its citizens can be the exceptions to the Law of return Israel.

-Meaning the visa will be denied to all those applicants for israeli citizenship right of return with a criminal record, as well as applicants who, during a medical examination, are found to have infectious diseases that pose a danger to public health.
+Meaning the visa can be denied to those applicants for israeli citizenship right of return with a criminal record (each case is considered individually), as well as applicants who, are found to have infectious diseases that pose a danger to public health.
+These are the law of return requirements and they can vary from case to case.
+That’s why it’s always best to have professional help by your side.

 Article 3 – immigration after arrival in the country